babel/website/docs/babelconfigjs.md

 ### `api.env()`

-Returns Babel's environement, you can configure it using the `BABEL_ENV` environement variable.
+Returns Babel's environment, you can configure it using the `BABEL_ENV` environment variable.

 ### `api.version`